Ghousi Shah

 Alhaj Moulana Peer Ghousi Shah (1 July 1893 – 6 June 1954) was a renowned Muslim Sufi saint and poet from Hyderabad, India.
 He was the Janesheen (successor) to Machiliwale Shah in the Sufi lineage.

 Biography

 Born on to 1 July 1893 in Hyderabad, India, Ghousi Shah was a Sunni Muslim adhering to the Hanafi school of thought.
-He received his education in Urdu, Arabic, and Persian under the guidance of Maulana Hameed-Ullah, delving into Islamic sciences like Fiqh, Hadith, and Tafsir.
+He received his education in Urdu, Arabic, and Persian under the guidance of Maulana Hameed-Ullah, studying Islamic sciences like Fiqh, Hadith, and Tafsir.

 Four years before his death, in a speech to his disciples, he appointed his son, Moulana Sahvi Shah, as his spiritual successor, stating that this decision was a divine will.